 - Grate the zucchini with a box grater or food processor.
 Place into large bowl, add 1 teaspoon salt, wait 10 minutes.

-- After 10 minutes, wrap zucchini in a cloth and squeeze dry with as much force as you can you will get a lot of liquid over ½ cup, discard liquid it will be too salty to use.
+- After 10 minutes, wrap zucchini in a cloth and squeeze dry with as much force as you can (you will get a lot of liquid over ½ cup) discard liquid as it will be too salty to use.

-- Return dried zucchini to bowl add bacon, cheese, pepper, chili paste, pepper, a little salt and the lightly beaten eggs.
-Sift together flour and baking powder and add to bowl.
+- Return pressed zucchini to bowl add cheese, bacon, eggs, green onion, chili paste, and pepper and stir to combine.
+Add the flour and baking powder and stir to combine.

-- Mix until combined.
-If the batter is too thick you can add water or milk or another egg; if too wet add more flour.
+- If the batter is too thick you can add water or milk or another egg; if too wet add more flour.
 It should be thick and should not flow when placed onto the frying pan.

-- Preheat a frying pan (cast iron is best) until medium hot, add ⅓ of the oil wait until it shimmers.
+- Preheat a frying pan (cast iron is best) over medium heat, add ⅓ of the oil (1 tablespoon) and wait until it shimmers.

 - Fry for 3-4 minutes on the first side, flip, then fry the other side about 2-3 minutes until golden brown.
 Repeat for the remaining batter.
-Adding extra oil as needed.
+Adding additional oil as needed.

-- Place cooked fritters into a moderate oven on a baking dish for 10 minutes if you want extra crispy fritters.
+- Place cooked fritters into a 200 degree F. oven on a baking dish to keep warm as you cook the other fritters.